TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ## Template matching RELION5 tomograms using pytom-match-pick

+You should have RELION5 tomograms for example from [here](/03-tutorial/03-relion-preprocessing/).
 Make sure you have [pytom-match-pick](https://github.com/SBC-Utrecht/pytom-match-pick) installed.
 Set up a template matching folder in root RELION working directory (e.g RELION5/project/template_matching).

 You will need to have:
 - A **template** at the correct pixel size.
 Here, we first use a SPA structure with matching pixel size, correct box size, and inverted contrast (black density on white background)